LAbyOne/Bash-5.2/README.md

 any naming conflicts with the built-in bash v3 in /bin.
 This also allows you to have different builds installed on the same system.

-The postinstall script add a symbolic link, so basically you can set '#!/bin/env bash' to your scripts
+The postinstall script add a symbolic link, so basically you can set `#!/bin/env bash` to your scripts

 The path to the bash binary will be added to /etc/shells on the target system, so that users can use chsh to switch their default shell.